top of page

 Spher app workflow - Affinity Diagram .jpg

-Women’s pains and needs can be divided into two types
+According to research, women's pains and needs can be categorized into two types:

 Often not taken seriously when telling others about being harassed in public places - it happens too often.

-Always ask female friends to inform when they get back home but sometimes friends forget.
+Always ask female friends to inform when they arrive back home but sometimes they forget to do so.

 Rectangle 200.png